NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 _hbase:meta_ (or _hbase:namespace_).
 To inject one, use the _HBCK2_ tool:

 ```
-HBASE_CLASSPATH_PREFIX=./hbase-hbck2-1.0.0-SNAPSHOT.jar hbase org.apache.hbase.HBCK2 assigns -skip 1588230740
+HBASE_CLASSPATH_PREFIX=./hbase-hbck2-1.0.0-SNAPSHOT.jar hbase org.apache.hbase.HBCK2 -skip assigns 1588230740
 ```
 ...where 1588230740 is the encoded name of the _hbase:meta_ Region.
-Pass the '-skip' option to stop HBCK2 doing a verstion check against the remote master.
+Pass the '-skip' option to stop HBCK2 doing a version check against the remote master.
 If the remote master is not up, the version check will prompt a 'Master is initializing response' or 'PleaseHoldException' and drop the assign attempt.
 The '-skip' command punts on version check and will land the scheduled assign.